Cloud-Awesome/cds-customisation/documentation/features/plugin-registration/plugin-registration.md

 </ServiceEndpoints>
 ```

 Note that the `<Steps/>` node is not mandatory and can be omitted if only the empty service endpoint is required.
-Can be useful if alternative message posting methods are being used, e.g. customm plugin to service bus
+Can be useful if alternative message posting methods are being used, e.g. custom plugin to service bus

 ### Webhooks